juliushaertl/nextcloud-docker-dev/README.md

 This project is very **modular** where you can add [features](#different-feature-you-can-use).
 So, you can use this project for your development environment only.

+If you don't know how to install Docker, please, read this documentation : https://cloud.nextcloud.com/s/iyNGp8ryWxc7Efa .
+Be careful : Read the "README.md" first.

 ## Getting started 🎮

 First, get the setup running: